Diwij/ros-tutorials/README.md

        direcory for ros instead of going to the workspace I am re-directed to the location where ROS is stored (need to check this)

+    5. Also read a bit about dependencies when creating packages.

-    5. Apart from this I am doing a course of it from UDEMY by Aneas Kouba started with the communication protocols 3 types
+    6. Apart from this I am doing a course of it from UDEMY by Aneas Kouba started with the communication protocols 3 types
             * publisher-subscriber
             * client-server
             * action-action something (just a mention for now)